longbuibao/discord-bot/my-courses/docker-learning/swarm-basic-features/def.md

 # Overlay networking driver

+**This feature is for two hosts with different ip address, different network can talk to each other **

 Basically creating a Swarm-wide bridge network

 - Add the `--driver overlay` option when creating network where the containers across hosts on the same virtual network can access each other kind of like they're on a VLAN